watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Infrastructure edition.md

     EXAMPLE: http://13.68.113.176:3000
     ```

-12. Managing several containers with all their command line options can become difficult as the solution grows.  `docker-compose` allows us to declare options for several containers and run them together.
-First, cleanup the existing containers.

-    ```bash
-    docker stop web && docker rm web docker stop api && docker rm api docker stop mongo && docker rm mongo
-    ```

-13. Commit your changes and push to the repository.
+11. Commit your changes and push to the repository.

     ```bash
     git add .